wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/README.md

 - Jone Vassbø
 - Peder Ward

-[Original repository](https://github.com/Wago-Norge/Bachelorprosjekt-2020) (Curtain aspects are obsolete, missing installation steps and fixes are presented in this repository)

 Revived by:
 - Victor Shaw Melhuus

+[Original repository](https://github.com/Wago-Norge/Bachelorprosjekt-2020) (Curtain aspects are obsolete, missing installation steps and fixes are presented in this repository)
+Obsolete aspects 07.2021 with Wago FW18 Patch 3:
+    - Wago OPC UA not supportings multiple node IDs for structs and arrays anymore.
+Fixed by installing CoDeSys OPCUA.
+    - Cryptography (a required library for the OPC UA client not installing correctly).
+Fixed in the Dockerfiles by specifically installing version 3.1.1 and updating the PIP-  installer.

 ### Introduction to the system